Republicans prevail in big, bitterly fought governor races

 "We have a pension problem that is threatening to devalue every asset in the state.
 It's not a small issue," said Rauner supporter Brian Timpone of River Forest, a Chicago suburb.

-In Wisconsin, Republican Governor Scott Walker, a conservative Tea Party favorite considered to have presidential aspirations, defeated Democrat Mary Burke, Reuters/Ipsos projected.
-He survived a recall election in 2012, beating back a labor-supported effort to oust him from the governor’s office.
+In Wisconsin, Republican Governor Scott Walker, a conservative Tea Party favourite considered to have presidential aspirations, defeated Democrat Mary Burke, Reuters/Ipsos projected.
+He survived a recall election in 2012, beating back a labour-supported effort to oust him from the governor’s office.

 In Florida, one of the most important swing states in the nation, Republican Governor Rick Scott was the projected winner over Charlie Crist, a former Republican governor turned Democrat.
 The contest featured months of mud-slinging and attack ads on both sides.